Hurricane Florence downgraded to Cat 1, lashes North Carolina coast

 State officials are bracing for the worst.
 A tattered American flag seen flying on a live surf camera at Frying Pan Tower in North Carolina is evidence of the strong wind gusts pounding the coast.

-"Hurricane-force winds" had begun hitting the state's coast, the National Hurricane Center (NHC) said in an 11 p.m.
+"Hurricane-force winds" began hitting the state's coast, the National Hurricane Center (NHC) said in an 2 a.m.
 EDT update.

+The storm is about 35 miles east of Wilmington, North Carolina and about 50 miles southwest of Morehead, City, North Carolina, NHC's 2 a.m.
+EDT advisory said.

+"Don't relax, don't get complacent.
+Stay on guard.
+This is a powerful storm that can kill.
+Today the threat becomes a reality."

 Even though Florence's winds weakened as it drew closer to land, dropping from a peak of 140 mph earlier in the week, North Carolina Gov. Roy Cooper maintained his warning.